YBkhrv/Aspose/source/index.rst

 Create your own template
 ------------------

-Aspose.OMR for .NET API provides methods to generate OMR `templates <https://products.aspose.com/omr/net/>`_ from text description.
-Using this feature developers can create highly customizable nice looking omr sheets ready for print.
+Aspose.OMR for .NET API provides methods to create OMR `templates <https://products.aspose.com/omr/net/>`_ from text description.
+Using this feature developers can create highly customizable omr sheets ready for print.
 API supports several types of elements, including text, choice box (question), answer sheet (several columns of questions), grid (complex values that consist of similar sections).
 Generated images can be saved as ready-to-print PDF files or PNG images.
-No need to start from empty list!
-Take a look at demonstration markups and generated images for a good understanding of generation capabilities and things you can start on.

 ::

  // initialize engine and get template processor providing path to the .omr file